‘Playboy’ Reporter Brian Karem’s Brutal Takedown Of Sarah Huckabee Sanders Over Immigration Goes Viral

 — Red T Raccoon (@RedTRaccoon) June 14, 2018

-While he never did get an answer from Sarah Huckabee Sanders, the questions from Brian Karem have gotten viral attention and led to a new round of criticism toward Donald Trump’s administration and Sanders in particular for not taking responsibility for the controversial policy.
+While he never did get an answer from Sarah Huckabee Sanders, the questions from Brian Karem have gotten viral attention and led to a new round of criticism toward Donald Trump’s administration, and Sanders in particular, for not taking responsibility for the controversial policy.